googleapis/google-cloud-cpp/release/README.md

 - Update the version number in the top-level `CMakeLists.txt` file.
 - Update the ABI baseline to include the new version numbers in the inline namespace by running `ci/cloudbuild/build.sh -t check-api-pr`.
-This will will leave the updated ABI files in `ci/abi-dumps`, and also update the `google/cloud/internal/version_info.h` file.
+This will leave the updated ABI files in `ci/abi-dumps`, and also update the `google/cloud/internal/version_info.h` file.